 If you prefer your pastries a bit more traditional, local mini-chain Coco Donuts, has four convenient locations: downtown (just steps from Pioneer Courthouse Square), uptown (near Providence Park), on Northeast Broadway and North Skidmore.
 There, you’ll find classic doughnut shapes and toppings, though you just might want to take a chance on the signature lavender glaze.
 Coco’s raised doughnuts are as light as air, and each espresso drink comes with a gratis doughnut hole.

 Bridging the divide between zany and traditional doughnut offerings is Blue Star Donuts in downtown’s West End.
 Inventive, gourmet glazes — like blueberry basil and bourbon or lemon poppyseed — top distinctively delicious brioche-like rings.
-In 2014, Blue Star opened a second shop on Southeast Hawthorne Boulevard, a third one on North Mississippi Avenue, and a fourth one on Northwest 23rd Avenue.
-In 2016, they added a South Waterfront location on SW Gaines.
+Blue Star has opened a second shop on Southeast Division Street, a third one on North Mississippi Avenue and a fourth one on Northwest 23rd Avenue.
+In 2016, they added a South Waterfront location on Southwest Gaines Street.

 In Northeast Portland, Pip’s Original is all about simplicity.
 The neighborhood cafe features an unbeatable selection of hand-mixed chai teas and fried-to-order mini-doughnuts.
 Tiny but mighty, Pip’s creations come in a basic cinnamon sugar flavor, an indulgent Nutella-drizzled number and a standout Himalayan sea salt version with local honey.